fermyon/developer/content/spin/install.md

 {{ startTab "Linux"}}

 There are multiple ways to install Spin.
-The easiest is to use the installer script, hosted on this site:
+The easiest is to use the installer script, hosted on this site.
+The script installs Spin along with [default templates and plugins](#installing-default-templates-and-plugins).

 <!-- @selectiveCpy -->